 HAND-HELD DYNAMOMETRY (HHD) has been around for many decades and an abundance of literature has been published on the subject.
 Despite this, its utilization in daily clinical practice is low.

-Some providers believe the use is limited to specific populations, such as individuals with sport related injuries.
-We hope to make the case that the use of HHD is recommended for all clients regardless of age and medical diagnosis.
+Some providers believe the use is limited to specific populations, such as individuals with sports-related injuries.
+In fact, objective strength measurement is recommended for all clients regardless of age and medical diagnosis.

 Many postures, positions, instrument techniques have been advocated in the literature, and clinicians might not be sure which measurements to take.
-We hope that at the end of this course we have shed some light on this issue and have provided you with a framework to select to appropriate tests and techniques.
+This course provides a framework to select the appropriate tests and techniques.

 Reliability is a valid concern.
 Any objective measurement that does not have the necessary reliability has limited use.
-Again, we hope that at the end of this course you will have the information to take highly reliable measurements.
 There are many variables, including the client himself, which influence the reliability of the measurement.
-We will guide you through each measurement, step by step, in order to achieve the highest reliability.
+Again, this course guides physical therapists through each measurement, step by step, in order to achieve the highest reliability.

 Lastly, many providers are not sure what to do with the data once they have it.
-Data is only useful when it contributes to improved clinical decision making in regards to assessment of clinical status, selection of treatment interventions, and progression.
+This course teaches how to interpret the data for clinical decision making in regard to assessment of clinical status, selection of treatment interventions, and progression.

 Why a course on Hand-Held Dynamometry?